 Regardless of our politics, though, consider that—as every veteran to whose story I have listened in the past dozen years has said—there is absolutely no way to know what war is really like before you go to war.
 In listening to these stories I have been struck by the integrity and sincerity of the beliefs of each veteran, whether or not their views of their war are the same as mine. — Paula J. Caplan Ph.D.

 Dealing with a veteran may be challenging, but you have to do it if you want to make your loved one happy.
+Otherwise, they may start needing the services of BetterHelp to feel somewhat better.
 Follow the things we mentioned above so that you will not have a hard time painting a smile on his face.